 ) to see stations across Germany.
 Set the Key/card

-filter to see all suitable charging stations – you’ll find the card in the central console on the ID.3 or glovebox on the e-Golf.
+filter to see all suitable charging stations – you’ll find the card in the central console on the ID.3, beneath the left front window on the ID.4 or in the glovebox on the e-Golf.
 We recommend filtering for fast charging stations so you can spend less time waiting until your car is fully charged.